Kamrup region: Etymology

 The origin of name, its original form being Kamarupa, is attributed to a legend in the Kalika Purana which mentions that it is in this region that Kamadeva regained his form.

 Ancient Kamrup (350–1140)

 The history of the Kamrup region dates back to the 4th century under Kamarupa Kingdom.
-The kingdom was successively ruled by three dynasties - the Varman, the Mlechchha (Mech) and the Pala dynasties.
+The kingdom was successively ruled by three dynasties - the Varman, the Mlechchha (Salasthambha dynasty) and the Pala dynasties.
 Among these, the capitals of the Varman Dynasty and the Pala Dynasty, called Pragjyotishpura and Durjaya respectively, were in Kamrup, whereas the capital of the Mlechchha dynasty was in Tezpur outside the Kamrup region.

 Samudragupta's 4th-century Allahabad prasasti mention Kamarupa as well as Davaka (Nagaon district in central Assam) and it is presumed that a later Kamarupa king absorbed Davaka.
 Though the kingdom came to be known as Kamarupa, the kings called themselves the rulers of Pragjyotisha (Pragjyotishadhipati), and not Kamarupa.
 Vaidydeva, an 11th-century ruler, named Kamarupa as a mandala within the Pragjyotisha bhukti.
 According to Sircar, the Kamarupa mandala is congruent to undivided Kamrup of the modern times.